bertigert/YoutubeToMP3WithInformation/README.md

             ├───...
             ...
     ```

+## Requirements
+- yt-dlp.exe in PATH or in the same folder
+- probably some python packages, idk

 ### Note
 > This tool was originally intended for easy import into the Deezer streaming service.
 That's where the cover size limitation comes from.